We accept a wide range of qualifications for entry to Norland

-If you don’t have UK qualifications, you’ll need to arrange for the UK ENIC to confirm your qualifications.
-UK ENIC is a National Agency and provides the only official source of information on international qualifications to individuals wishing to study in the UK.
-Once UK ENIC has provided a certificate of comparability to confirm your qualifications in comparison to UK qualifications, you will need to send it to Norland.
+If you don’t have UK qualifications, we will check your equivalent international qualifications using the UK ENIC database to confirm your qualifications meet our minimum requirements.
+UK ENIC is a national agency and provides the only official source of information on international qualifications to individuals wishing to study in the UK.
 Your qualifications must be equivalent to, or higher than, our minimum entry requirements.
-Please note that UK ENIC charge for this service.